WolframResearch/CSSTools/ForDevelopers.md

         	]
         ...

-    In the above code the functions `tooManyTokensFailure` and `parseLength` were used and come from the CSSPropretyInterpreter.wl package (publicly exposed).
+    In the above code the utility functions `tooManyTokensFailure` and `parseLength` were used and come from the CSSPropretyInterpreter.wl package (publicly exposed).

-3. Add to the CSSPropertyData to define the initial and inherited CSS values.
+3. Add to the CSSPropertyData to define the initial and inherited CSS values, as well as information on allowed data types, animatability, etc.:

     _Somewhere within CSSPagedMedia3.wl_